Khazrak/JDocker/README.md

 ### Misc
 * Monitor Docker's events
-* Get a tarball containing all images in a repository
 * Get a tarball containing all images
 * Load a tarball with a set of images and tags into docker